Is San Sebastián Worth Visiting in 2026? Travel Guide + Tips

 A view of the hills and buildings in San Sebastian Spain

-Tips for Visiting San Sebastian
+Tips for Visiting San Sebastián

-Here are some quick San Sebastian travel tips to make your trip even better:
+Here are some quick San Sebastián travel tips to make your trip even better:

-• Pack an umbrella and rain jacket: As mentioned before, it rains a lot in San Sebastian.
+• Pack an umbrella and rain jacket: As mentioned before, it rains A LOT in San Sebastián.
 Make sure to pack a travel umbrella, rain jacket, waterproof shoes, and lots of layers so you can still enjoy your trip even in the rain.

 • Try all the pintxos: Don’t be afraid to try as many pintxos as possible!
 Each bar has its own specialties, and it’s a fun way to experience the local cuisine.